 Don't cradle the phone between your head and shoulder!
 It is much better to use the speakerphone or

 Going to Sleep

-- When lying on your side, place a pillow between slightly bent knees.
-This will help keep
+When lying on your side, place a pillow between slightly bent knees.
+This will help keep the spine straight.

 Back to Top